Cadecraft/rical/README.md

 ![A screenshot of Rical's terminal UI](images/rical_terminal_screenshot.png)

 ## Core Objectives
-Google Calendar is too slow!
+Modern calendar apps are too slow!
 If you want these, Rical might be for you:
 - Fast keyboard shortcuts
 - Lightweight cross-device frontend(s\*)
 - A full-scale database that allows multiple accounts, syncing, and availability sharing\*